hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger-labs/minifabric.md

             </td>
             <td>
-                I am not sure why this pr also includes my old changes as they were merged last week or so.
-Maybe I have done something wrong?

-Anyways, I have added the "deployoperator" operation that downloads and deploys the fabric operator from a remote manifest.
+                Added the "deployoperator" operation that downloads and deploys the fabric operator from a remote manifest.
 A "Failed to get client due to HTTPSConnectionPool" error occurs on deployment.

-For @litong01
             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2022-09-02 15:48:30 +0000 UTC
+        Created At 2022-09-02 19:49:57 +0000 UTC
     </div>
 </div>